PoisotLab/ms_metaweb_perspectives/README.md

 The final family of problems relates less to ecological concepts and more to the praxis of ecological research.
-Operating under the context of national divisions, in large parts of the world, reflects nothing more than the legacy of settler colonialism.
+Operating under the context of national divisions, in large parts of the world, reflects nothing more than the legacy of settler colonialism, which not only drive a disparity in available ecological data, but can entrench said biases with the machine learning models that make predictions with them.
 Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries, and their use often draws upon and reinforces territorial statecraft.
 As per @Machen2021ThiAlg, this is particularly true when the output of "algorithmic thinking" (*e.g.* relying on